Pelvic Girdle Pain in Pregnancy: The Benefits of Red Light Therapy

 Use Supportive Devices: Consider using a pelvic support belt to stabilize the pelvis and reduce pain.

-Warm Baths: Soaking in a warm bath can help relax the muscles and alleviate pain.
+Warm Baths: Soaking in a warm bath can help relax the muscles and alleviate pain (be careful with how far you open your legs stepping in and out).

 Recommended Treatments for Pelvic Girdle Pain